ch-stark/argocdpoliciesblog/blog.md

    Please note that one of the most interesting usecases here is to delete the `kubeadmin-secret` from the managed-clusters.

-   The capability to delete objects is enhanced by specifying a `prune-behavior` so you can decide what should happen with the objects once you delete a Policy.
+   The capability to delete objects is enhanced by specifying a `prune-object-behavior` so you can decide what should happen with the objects once you delete a Policy.
 Please review here [Prune Object Behavior](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/governance/governance#cleaning-up-resources-from-policies).

 7. RHACM's Governance framework provides the option to group objects to certain sets (`PolicySets`), a feature which has both